menu icon

 Balls of chocolate chip cookie dough, on parchment paper.

-Pinterest image of chocolate chip cookies on white parchment paper.
+Pinterest image of triple chocolate chip cookies on a wire rack.

 Save This Recipe! 💌